Higher & Higher (DJ Jurgen song)

 "Higher & Higher" is a song recorded by Dutch DJ, remixer and producer DJ Jurgen (a.k.a.
 Jürgen Rijkers).
 It was released in 2000 via various labels as single only and features vocals by singer Karen Shenaz (a.k.a.
 Karen David).
 The track was a huge hit in the Netherlands, where it peaked at number five.
-Additionally, it was a top 20 hit in Belgium (18), a top 70 hit in Germany (63) and a top 90 hit in Switzerland (86).
+Additionally, it was a top-20 hit in Belgium, a top-70 hit in Germany and a top-90 hit in Switzerland.
 Outside Europe, the song peaked at number 34 on the Billboard Dance Club Songs chart in the US.
-The accompanying music video for "Higher & Higher" sees Shenaz performing in an elevator going up and down, while she watches different people entering and leaving.
+The accompanying music video features Shenaz performing in an elevator going up and down, while she watches different people entering and leaving.